-- over the first 3 days - imagine you are explaining your plan to a colleague (or alternatively to an owner, which substantially changes the type of language a candidate might be expected to use). - assume you have an unlimited budget and all the equipment you would like.
+- over the first 3 days - Outline any additional management steps that could be considered in this case. assume you have an unlimited budget and all the equipment you would like.

 Examples of planned cues might include: remind the candidate to consider sub-parts of question (if forgotten):